 Definitions

-X report: A summary report of the day’s till activities so far, such as sales totals divided into payment methods, refunds etc. (exact details can vary).
-It can be run any time during a trading day without resetting the day’s information in the POS system.
+X report: Summary report of the day’s till activities so far, such as sales totals divided into payment methods, refunds, etc. (exact details vary).
+Can be run any time during a trading day without resetting the day’s information in the POS system.

-Z report: Also called an end-of-day report, the Z report is run at the close of each trading day.
-It shows grand totals and a summary of relevant till actions, as in an X report.
-It also resets all the day’s activities so a new trading day can start with fresh numbers.
+Z report: Also called an end-of-day report, a Z report is run at the close of each trading day.
+It shows grand totals and a summary of till actions, as in X reports.
+It also resets the day’s activities so a new trading day can begin with fresh numbers.

-X reports are an anytime snapshot of sales totals and till activities at the point in time you are running the report – essentially any time before the final report of the day, the Z report.
+X reports are anytime snapshots of sales totals and till activities at the exact time of running the report.
+This is essentially any time before the final report of the day, the Z report.
 You can generate as many X reports as you like without changing anything in the system.

-‘Z’ suitably being the last letter of the alphabet, a Z report is the end-of-day report run when you are closing the trading day.
+‘Z’ suitably being the last letter of the alphabet, a Z report is the end-of-day report generated at the close of a trading day.

-Not only do Z reports show the final overview of the day’s sales, refunds, payment methods and more – they also reset these grand totals so a new trading day can start from scratch.
+Not only do Z reports show the day’s final overview of sales, refunds, payment methods, etc. – they also reset these grand totals so a new trading day can start from scratch.

 There is no redoing of a Z report.
-Once it is generated and grand totals are reset, any changes you want to make in the till are moved to the following trading day.
-This makes a Z report the key sales report of the day for accounting purposes.
+Once it’s generated and grand totals are reset, any changes made in the till are moved to the following trading day.
+This makes a Z report the key daily sales report for accounting.

 What information is on an X and Z report?